 William P. Taylor

 There was William P. Taylor.
-A West Point graduate, Vietnam vet and a career representative of US capitalism through Democratic and Republican administrations alike, Taylor was recruited by Secretary of State Mike Pompeo to as special US envoy to Ukraine after Trump ran Marie Yovanovitch out.
+A West Point graduate, Vietnam vet and a career representative of US capitalism through Democratic and Republican administrations alike, Taylor was recruited by Secretary of State Mike Pompeo as special US envoy to Ukraine after Trump ran Marie Yovanovitch out.
 In early October, Taylor testified behind closed doors, but his opening statement was released.
 Taylor testified that before even accepting the position he was concerned about the role of Rudy Giuliani, but that he accepted it because “if your country (that is, US capitalism) asks you to do something, you do it.”

 One sidelight of Taylor’s testimony is the fact that, according to him, “the president doesn’t want to provide any assistance at all.”
-Had that aid not been disbursed by the end of the fiscal year (September 30), the legislative authorization for this aid would have expired; it couldn’t have been disbursed at all.
+Had that aid not been disbursed by the end of the fiscal year (September 30), the legislative authorization for this aid would have expired, and it couldn’t have been disbursed at all.
 So, it was not simply a matter of Trump trying to gain some political favors; it was a matter of his resisting aid that would be used to fight Russian-aligned forces.
 This is entirely in keeping with Trump’s loyalty to Putin, which in turn flows from his history as a money launderer for the Russian oligarchs.

 The Democrats conveniently have completely ignored this aspect.